mayank8893/SQL_Projects/README.md

   This project shows my proficiiency to write basic SQL queries with use of CTE and more complex functions like PARTITION BY.

   Please check the covid_sql_project.pdf to see all the exhaustive queries.

-  \n

 2) The second SQL project is on data cleaning via SQL.
 I performed operation to:

     a) Convert the datetime format to date and update the table.